UIUC-iSchool-DataViz/fall2019/week01/lecture01.md

 lengthen different topics.

-The organization here is designed to start out slow, dealing with how to program python for visualization, understanding how data is laid out, which operations we can apply to that data, and then moving on to representing data in different ways.
+The organization here is designed to start out slow, dealing with how to program python and javascript for visualization, understanding how data is laid out, which operations we can apply to that data, and then moving on to representing data in different ways.

 ---

+## Weeks 1-5

+ * How are files laid out?
+ * What is in our operational palette?
+ * Basics of using Javascript, Python, and writing JSON
+ * Basic quantitative visualizations

+---

-## Syllabus
+## Weeks 6-10

+ * Distributions of values in different dimensions
+ * Simple interactivity
+ * Reactive programming
+ * Colors, images
- * Week 8 (Oct 17): Comparisons between different datasets
+ * Comparisons across datasets

- * Week 9 (Oct 24): Network visualization
- * Week 10 (Oct 31): Principles of interactive visualization
- * Week 11 (Nov 7): Interactive visualization with Python
+---

+## Weeks 11-15

+ * Scientific Visualization
- * Week 12 (Nov 14): Scientific visualization
+ * Alternative visualization platforms
- * Week 13 (Nov 28): Advanced topics
+ * Dashboarding
- * Week 14 (Dec 5): Group presentations
+ * Group projects
- * Week 15 (Dec 12): TBD

 notes:
 Toward the end of class we are going to have a slightly more free-form set of